hbctraining/scRNA-seq/lessons/04_normalization_and_PCA.md

 ## Learning Objectives

-* Normalizing counts for accurate comparison between cells
+* Understand normalizing counts is necessary for accurate comparison between cells
-* Evaluating similarity in cellular gene expression using Principal Components Analysis
+* Understand how similarity in cellular gene expression between cells can be evaluated by Principal Components Analysis (PCA)

 ## Count Normalization and Principal Component Analysis